camunda/camunda-docs/docs/apis-tools/grpc.md

   // the message variables as a JSON document; to be valid, the root of the document must be an
   // object, e.g. { "a": "foo" }. [ "foo" ] would not be valid.
   string variables = 5;
+  // the tenant ID of the message string tenantId = 6;
 }
 ```